rwm6857/GetShrekd/README.md

 # GetShrekd
 Despite what the name entails, it prints out MORE than Shrek.
+Enjoy the ASCII Art Show.

+Usage:
+`$ java Shrekd`